 - (2) Prescribe the title and ballot language.
 The prescribed title and ballot language shall be printed on the face of the initiative petition proposing the constitutional amendment, along with the date they were prescribed by the board, prior to circulation of the initiative petition.
-No other summary of the proposed amendment shall be required to be printed on the initiative petition. - (3) Prepare the argument or explanation, or both, against the proposed amendment. - (D) Upon completion of review and certification as described in divisions B and C of this section, proponents may circulate the petition. - (E) The petition shall be required to bear the signatures of ten percent or more of the electors of the state, including five percent or more of the electors from each of one-half or more of the counties as determined by the total number of votes cast for the office of governor at the last preceding election for that office. - (F) Upon obtaining the required signatures, proponents shall submit the petition and signatures to the secretary of state for verification.
-Proponents of the initiative petition may submit the petition to the secretary of state at any time after the last day of May of an odd-numbered year and before the first day of June in the following year.
+No other summary of the proposed amendment shall be required to be printed on the initiative petition. - (3) Prepare the explanation of the proposed amendment. - (D) Upon completion of review and certification as described in divisions B and C of this section, proponents may circulate the petition. - (E) The petition shall be required to bear the signatures of ten percent or more of the electors of the state, including five percent or more of the electors from each of one-half or more of the counties as determined by the total number of votes cast for the office of governor at the last preceding election for that office. - (F) Upon obtaining the required signatures, proponents shall submit the petition and signatures to the secretary of state for verification.
+Proponents of an initiative petition to propose an amendment may submit the petition to the secretary of state at any time, but the petition must be submitted to the secretary of state before the first day of June in an even-numbered year for the proposed amendment to appear on the ballot that year.